-The English language is under serious threat from people who like to use made-up words that don’t really exist.
+The English language is under serious threat from people who like to use made-up words that don’t really exist or who use words they don’t know the real meaning of.

 The following seven words are completely made-up items of vocabulary that have crept into the English language and are misused on a very regular basis.